Original schematic illustration of an early single-main-rotor helicopter with tail rotor (Sikorsky VS-300 configuration; not a photograph).

 Conclusion: The Foundation of Modern Helicopters

 The VS-300 transformed vertical flight from promise to practice.
 Its lasting gift is not a single prototype but a repeatable system: controls that make sense, maintenance that sustains availability, and procedures that keep crews safe.
 That system remains the backbone of helicopter operations today.
-The comprehensive documentation provided in Charles E. MacKay's The Sycamore Seeds: The Early History of the Helicopter ensures that this remarkable story is preserved for future generations.
+MacKay's The Sycamore Seeds: The Early History of the Helicopter ensures that this remarkable story is preserved for future generations.

 As we look back on VS-300 achievements, its contributions to helicopter development remain fundamentally important.
 The principles established through VS-300 development continue to influence helicopter design, demonstrating the enduring significance of foundational design concepts.
 The VS-300's legacy is preserved not only in historical records but in every modern helicopter that incorporates the concepts it pioneered.